10:00-10:30 | Welcome

 Open to: Academics & researchers, Admin.
 Staff, External Stakeholders, General public, PhD Students, Students, Teachers

-Leipzig University (LU) hosts the 5th Arqus Annual Conference under the title “European Universities at the crossroads” and invites all the university communities around Europe and beyond to join us in the open plenary sessions.
+Leipzig University (LU) hosts the 5th Arqus Annual Conference under the title “European Universities at the crossroads” and invites all the university communities around Europe and beyond to join us in the open plenary sessions that will be broadcast live on the Arqus YouTube channel.

 Expected Outcomes: